Trusted Aluminum Wiring Electricians In Calgary

-Copper and Aluminum wiring expand and contract differently.
-Thus, overheating of aluminum conductors may occur at many locations in your home’s electrical system including at switches, receptacles, splices, and pigtails.
+Copper and aluminum electrical wiring expand and contract differently.
+Thus, overheating of aluminum conductors may occur at many locations in your home’s electrical system, including switches, receptacles, splices, and pigtails.

 An AMPT Over Electric expert technician can replace your home’s aluminum wiring with copper wiring that well-exceeds minimum code, making your home safe for you and your family.
 This has the potential to cause a fire!

-When aluminium conductors are subjected to stress, the aluminum will ‘creep’ away from the area of stress.
-The rate of creep will increase as the temperature increases and will continue to do so until the stress equals the strength of the aluminum.
+When aluminum conductors are subjected to stress, the aluminum will ‘creep’ away from the stress area.
+The creep rate will increase as the temperature increases and will continue until the stress equals the strength of the aluminum.

-When an aluminum conductor is wrapped around a screw terminal of a receptacle or switch, the aluminum creeps away from the screw causing a high resistance termination.
-A high resistance termination equals heat, which equals an increased risk for fire!
+When an aluminum conductor is wrapped around a screw terminal of a receptacle or switch, the aluminum creeps away from the screw, causing a high resistance termination.
+A high resistance termination equals heat, which equals an increased fire risk!

-This can occur when dissimilar metals, like aluminum and copper, are joined together and an electrical current is passed through them.
-The copper and aluminum have a large difference in their galvanic potential which causes corrosion, which can cause a fire.
+This can occur when dissimilar metals, like aluminum and copper, are joined together, and an electrical current is passed through them.
+Copper and aluminum have a large difference in their galvanic potential, which causes corrosion, which can cause a fire.

-If the increased risk of having aluminium wire in your home isn’t reason enough to replace it, then there is also the fact that insuring a home with aluminium wiring is tough.
-Insurance companies are aware of the increase risk of this wiring and are increasing premiums for these homes and requesting a detailed safety inspected prior to approving insurance.
+If the increased risk of having Aluminum Electrical Wiring in your home isn’t reason enough to replace it, then there is also the fact that insuring a home with aluminum wiring is tough.
+Insurance companies are aware of the increased risk of this wiring, increasing premiums for these homes, and requesting a detailed safety inspection before approving insurance.

 Your home should be safe, comfortable, and worry-free.
-You can ensure you and your family’s safety in your home by replacing aluminum wiring with our experts at AMPT Over Electric!
+You can ensure your and your family’s safety in your home by replacing aluminum wiring with our experts at AMPT Over Electric!

-If you are looking for more information about Aluminum Wiring Replacement packages, please call AMPT Over Electric at 403.862.1782 or fill out an online quote request today.
+If you want more information about Aluminum Wiring Replacement packages, please call AMPT Over Electric at 587.806.4287 or complete an online quote request today.